lwessely/node-identity/README.md

 # README
 > A simple library for managing users and sessions

+> **Note:** This package is still in alpha.
+API stability is not guaranteed,
+> and it would be unwise to use it in production.

 ## Introduction
 This package helps you to quickly implement user accounts and sessions in your APIs/WebApps.